14 Comparing quantitative data within individuals

 In both cases, the same variable is measured multiple times for each individual.
 Within-individuals changes require different methods than between-individuals comparisons.
 This chapter considers how to summarise within-individuals changes in quantitative variables.

-The best way to compare the two groups is to summarise the differences between the before and after measurements; for example, using the mean difference.
-A numerical summary table can be constructed summarising both group, plus the differences.
+The best way to compare two observations for each individual is to summarise the differences between both observations for the individuals; for example, using the mean difference.
+A numerical summary table can be constructed summarising both groups, plus the differences.

-TABLE 15.1: The IgE before and after an intervention, and the change in IgE (in micrograms/L)
+TABLE 14.1: The IgE before and after an intervention, and the change in IgE (in micrograms/L).

 IgE (before) in micrograms/L IgE (after) in micrograms/L IgE reduction in micrograms/L